DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 Fig.~\ref{fig:temperature} shows the generation performance of DuNST with different temperatures.
-We achieve the best controllability and diversity when the temperature is 5 in our setting, which indicates a suitable temperature is necessary to balance exploration and exploitation.
+We achieve the best controllability and diversity when the temperature is 5 in our setting.
+Less noise would lose the exploration ability and damage generalization, while too-noisy pseudo text runs a risk of approaching invalid space (Sec.~\ref{subsec_theorem}), which indicates a suitable temperature is necessary to balance exploration and exploitation.

-\textbf{Number of labeled data:} We show the effectiveness of different models over changing sizes of training data in Fig. \ref{fig:numld} (unlabeled data size remains the same).
-We find that all models obtain improved generation performance with more labeled data, but our DuNST performs similarly when using only 5\% of labeled data compared to 100\%.
-Such results demonstrate the superiority of DuNST which additionally learns from unlabeled and pseudo data through self-training.
-Detailed analyses are described in Appendix \ref{sec:apdix-analysis}.

-\textbf{Number of pseudo text:} We also evaluate DuNST on varying numbers of pseudo text, keeping all the other settings unaltered.
-As shown in Fig. \ref{fig:numpd}, DuNST performs best with equal size of pseudo text and labeled data.
-More pseudo text brings more noise which hurts generation quality as the model learns more noise than semantics.
-Too less pseudo text makes the model lose exploration ability and thus fail to extend the learned distribution boundary.
-Therefore, we should find a suitable noise level to balance exploration and fluency.

-\textbf{Case Study:} In order to verify the generation quality and attribute relevance, we present some cases sampled from different models in Table~\ref{tab:case}.
-We can see that Ctr-PF and GPT2-ST suffer from repeating expressions (e.g., ``poor quality'' and ``got bored'').
+\paragraph{Case Study:} In order to verify the generation quality and attribute relevance, we present some cases sampled from different models in Table~\ref{tab:case}.
+We can see that Ctr-PF and ST (GPT2) suffer from repeating expressions (e.g., ``poor quality'' and ``got bored'').
 In contrast, DuNST produces more diverse and fluent expressions, which are also more faithful to the given negative attribute.
 We provide more generated cases in Appendix \ref{sec:apdix-case}.